audacity/audacity/README.txt

         * New keyboard commands for working with clips
     * Help buttons ? in Preferences, Effects, Generators and Analyzers - and other places
-    * Non-Greying out of effects when no selection (and explanatory dialog with help button)
+    * Non-Graying out of effects when no selection (and explanatory dialog with help button)
     * Playback of MIDI (and Allegro) files imported into Note Tracks is now available.